woltapp/blurhash/Readme.md

 Technically, what it does is scale the AC components up or down.

+### Is this only useful as an image loading placeholder?

+Well, that is what it was designed for originally, but it turns out to be useful for a few other things:

+* Masking images without having to use expensive blurs - [Mastodon](http://github.com/tootsuite/mastodon) uses it for this.
+* The data representation makes it quite easy to extract colour averages of the image for different areas.
+You can easily find approximations of things like the average colour of the top edge of the image, or of a corner.
+There is some code in the Swift BlurHashKit implementation to experiment with this.
+Also, the average colour of the entire image is just the DC component and can be decoded even without implementing any of the more complicated DCT stuff.

 ### Why base 83?

 First, 83 seems to be about how many low-ASCII characters you can find that are safe for use in all of JSON, HTML and shells.